itversity/data-engineering-courses/data-engineering-on-gcp/docs/slides/035_google_cloud_functions/035_rename_and_organize_uploaded_files.md

 gsutil rm -r gs://$BUCKET_NAME/
 ```

-✅ Always clean up after testing

 ---

 ## ✅ Summary

-- You renamed and structured files on upload
+- You renamed and organized uploaded files using timestamps
-- Used file metadata (`name`, `timeCreated`)
+- Used metadata from the event object
-- Used `google-cloud-storage` via requirements.txt
-- Set up a clean, automation-ready workflow
+- Employed GCS SDK for copying and deleting objects
+- Set the foundation for file validation and logging

-👉 Next: Validate uploaded files for naming and type
+👉 Next: Validate file names and log metadata to Cloud Logging